IAAR-Shanghai/UHGEval/README.md

 ## Introduction

-UHGEval is a comprehensive framework designed for evaluating the hallucination phenomena in Chinese large language models (LLMs) through unconstrained text generation.
+UHGEval is a comprehensive framework designed for evaluating the hallucination phenomena.
 Its architecture offers flexibility and extensibility, allowing for easy integration of new datasets, models, and evaluation metrics.

 <p align="center"><img src="./assets/eval_framework.png" alt="" width="80%"></p>

 Additionally, we've made the dataset creation process transparent and accessible through our open-source pipeline, [UHGEval-dataset](https://github.com/IAAR-Shanghai/UHGEval-dataset).
 This enables researchers to craft customized datasets.
 UHGEval supports seamless integration of these datasets, facilitating comprehensive evaluations.
 A prime example is our incorporation of the [TruthfulQA](https://github.com/sylinrl/TruthfulQA) dataset, showcasing the framework's capability to adapt to diverse evaluation needs.

-## An Example of XinhuaHallucinations

-<details><summary>Click me to show the example</summary>
+<details><summary>An example of XinhuaHallucinations</summary>

 ```json
 {